akoidan/http-remote-pc-control/README.md

 ## Get started

 ### Certificates
-The client server app both use [mutual TLS authentication](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/).
+The client server app both rely on [mutual TLS authentication](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/).
 You can use my helper script to generate certificates with [gen-cert.sh](./gen-cert.sh).
+Download it and run it with bash.

 ```bash
 bash ./gen-cert.sh all